lk-geimfari/awesomo/languages/C#.md

 [**alba**](https://github.com/JasperFx/alba) is a tool for better integration testing against ASP.Net Core applications.

 ---
+[**AspNetCore**](https://github.com/aspnet/AspNetCore) - is an open-source and cross-platform framework for building modern cloud based internet connected applications, such as web apps, IoT apps and mobile backends.

+---
 [**AspNetKatana**](https://github.com/aspnet/AspNetKatana) is a flexible set of components for building and hosting OWIN-based web applications on .NET Framework.

 ---